joydddd/Toleo/README.md

 > Our simulator is configured for 32 cores.
 Please setup your benchmark to run with 32 threads for best experience.
 Benchmarks with >32 threads might run into deadlock problems.

 # Citing Toleo
+If you use Toleo in your research, please cite:
 ```
 @misc{dong2024toleoscalingfreshnessterascale, title={Toleo: Scaling Freshness to Tera-scale Memory using CXL and PIM}, author={Juechu Dong and Jonah Rosenblum and Satish Narayanasamy}, year={2024}, eprint={2410.12749}, archivePrefix={arXiv}, primaryClass={cs.AR}, url={https://arxiv.org/abs/2410.12749}, }
 ```